veodyne/Ciel/README.md

 ## Features

-- **Built-in Compiler:** Integrated support for compiling Python scripts into fast executables
+- **Built-in Compiler:** Integrated support for compiling Python scripts into fast executables.
 - **Build Options:** Supports `onefile` and `standalone` build types using the MinGW64 compiler backend.
-## Usage
+## Compiler Usage

 1. Open Ciel.
 2. Click **Compile** and select the file in your directory to compile.